 In recent years, we've witnessed a huge spike in online ordering, a new focus on reducing food waste, the adoption of server handhelds, the implementation of robots in restaurants, and a host of food trends that have surged across social media.

-2020 is halfway through, and it's already been a whirlwind.
+2022 is here, and it's already been a whirlwind.
 If things have gotten a little messy in your restaurant office – it happens! – take a moment to reassess and make sure you're still on course.
 We've got a few resources to help you with that.

 Restaurant Management, Planning, and Budgeting Resources